Sciwind Biosciences Announces Positive Results from Phase 1 Clinical Trial of XW004, an Oral Formulation of Long-acting GLP-1 Analog Ecnoglutide

 - The study remains ongoing to evaluate additional dosing regimens including once-weekly oral administration

-HANGZHOU, China and SAN FRANCISCO , Jan.
-23, 2024 /PRNewswire/ -- Sciwind Biosciences Co., Ltd., a clinical-stage biopharmaceutical company focused on discovering and developing innovative therapies to treat metabolic diseases, today announced positive interim results from the first four cohorts of a Phase 1 clinical trial of oral ecnoglutide (XW004).
+HANGZHOU, China and SAN FRANCISCO, Jan.
+24, 2024 /PRNewswire/ -- Sciwind Biosciences Co., Ltd., a clinical-stage biopharmaceutical company focused on discovering and developing innovative therapies to treat metabolic diseases, today announced positive interim results from the first four cohorts of a Phase 1 clinical trial of oral ecnoglutide (XW004).
 Ecnoglutide is a long-acting, cAMP signaling biased, glucagon-like peptide-1 (GLP-1) analog that is being developed for the treatment of type 2 diabetes and obesity.
 XW004 is an oral tablet formulation of ecnoglutide.

 The Phase 1 trial (NCT05184322) is a randomized, double-blind, placebo-controlled multiple ascending dose study that enrolled 42 healthy (Cohorts 1-3) and 14 healthy obese (Cohort 4) participants in Australia.
 Participants were randomized to receive placebo or XW004 as once-daily oral tablets.
 In Cohorts 1-3, target doses were 7 mg, 15 mg, or 30 mg XW004 once-daily for 2 weeks; in Cohort 4 the target dose was 30 mg XW004 once-daily for 6 weeks.
 Treatment periods included gradual dose escalation to the target doses.
 Safety, tolerability, pharmacokinetics and changes in mean body weight from baseline were evaluated.